QCP™: Recognizing Excellence

 The primary goal of the QOPI Certification process is practice improvement.
 Benchmarking performance against performance thresholds can assist practitioners in achieving specific improvement goals.
 The process of preparing for and completing the Site Assessment is likely to stimulate internal discussion regarding opportunities for practice improvement and implementation of improved systems.

-The QCP™ On-Site Review:
+The QCP™ On-Site Survey:

 - Complete review from policy to practice